 For The Washington Post: “Learning From Our Mistakes” — Maybe we could save our future if we paid a little more attention to the lessons of our past.

 In The New York Times: “Wishing Away the Wish List” — The desire to bring back the mystery in giving has a little something to do with the desire to be taken care of, or maybe even to be a child again.

 NEW cartoon!
 Need a pep talk?
 Follow @wildlifecoach on Instagram to get one from a WildLifeCoach.
 Giraffes, bats, turtles, pigs… they’re all here to help.

 In the Washington Post: “Teaching Girls to Save Their Own Lives” — This essay has mermaids, Michelle Obama, and the book that changed one writer’s life forever.

 “This Shop’s Walls Can Talk (In 140 Characters)” There’s enough opportunity for mistaken identity on Twitter to populate a Shakespearean comedy, but it’s still fun.
-Here’s an essay about creating a bookstore’s voice, for the Washington Post.
+Here’s an essay about creating a bookstore’s voice, from the front page of the Book World section in Washington Post.

 A little dark humor up on The Hairpin: The Life-Changing Magic of Spending Money — or, the secret to finding joy in frivolous purchases.